 Throughout her many years of service, Sr. Nena has been present to all — children especially– as well as to parents, homeless families, and college students.
 She exemplifies belief in Jesus’ promise: “… whoever receives one child in my Name receives me.”
 (Mt.
 18:4-5)

-As Sr. Nena prepares for her Jubilee, she expresses her gratitude to her large, extended, Italian family and to Pope Francis.
+As Sr. Nena prepared for her 60th Jubilee, she expressed her gratitude to her large, extended, Italian family and to Pope Francis.
 Our SND family is most thankful for Sr. Nena, who has so faithfully shared her many gifts with us.

 by Sr. Eileen McCarthy